bennycode/conventionalscripts.org/src/pages/index.md

 }
 ```

-## Types
+## Subtypes

 Depending on your requirements, there may be a need for multiple tools within a specific category.
 For instance, when performing code testing, you may have various levels of tests, such as type testing, unit testing, and end-to-end testing.
-To accommodate this scenario, Conventional Scripts introduces the concept of types.
+To accommodate this scenario, Conventional Scripts introduces the concept of subtypes.

-**Types** allow for differentiation of scripts within the Conventional Scripts categories, enabling you to specify different tools or approaches for distinct testing levels.
+**Subtypes** allow for differentiation of scripts within the Conventional Scripts categories, enabling you to specify different tools or approaches for distinct testing levels.

-While the Conventional Scripts specification does not prescribe specific type names, it promotes the practice of naming scripts based on the actions or concerns they address.
+While the Conventional Scripts specification does not prescribe specific subtype names, it promotes the practice of naming scripts based on the actions or concerns they address.
 This approach allows for better clarity and flexibility when switching between tools.
 Below is an example demonstrating this convention.

 **Good Example 😃:**